 PETA’s website states that “only prejudice allows us to deny others the rights that we expect to have for ourselves.
 Whether it’s based on race, gender, sexual orientation, or species, prejudice is morally unacceptable.”
 Thus, PETA grants animals the same sanctity of life that God gave humans.
 Biblically, human life is special.
 Jesus said that the value of one human is far greater than “many sparrows” (Luke 12:7).
 God cares for the sparrows, but He cares for us more.
 Humans have a higher worth.

 God spoke the animals into being (Genesis 1:20–25) as He did the sky, the stars, and the trees.
 But men and women were created separately, in the image of God Himself (Genesis 1:27).
 We are not merely higher animals on the evolutionary tree.
 We were created specifically by God to have fellowship with Him.
 We have an everlasting spirit, a spirit will live forever, either with God or apart from Him (John 3:16–18, 36).
-Animals do not have the breath of God giving them life (Genesis 2:7).
+This is not true of animals.

 Throughout the Bible, animals were used, ridden, bred, owned, and eaten by human beings (Deuteronomy 12:15, 20; Leviticus 6:25–27).
 Jesus Himself rode a donkey, ate fish, and told a story in which a fatted calf was slaughtered (Luke 15:23; 19:35; 24:42–43).
 In the Old Testament, God painted His story of redemption through the continual bloody sacrifices of animals.
 Hebrews 9:22 says that without the shedding of blood there is no forgiveness of sins.
 Until Jesus shed His own blood (Matthew 26:28), the blood of forgiveness came from perfect lambs, bulls, and goats (Leviticus 4:32–33).
 The God who created the animals also commanded their slaughter as part of His plan of atonement.